 History of the Handshake

 Human behavior is fascinating, particularly body language.
-Why do we do use the physical greetings we do?
+Why do we use the physical greetings we do?
 Without context, things like handshakes or hugs seem arbitrary.
 Why shake hands or bow to greet someone instead of something seemingly random, like gently bumping foreheads?

-As Philadelphia’s top image consultants, we seek to understand the answers to this question, for both our own benefit and that of our clients.
+As Philadelphia’s top image consultants, we seek to understand the answer to this question, for both our own benefit and that of our clients.
 Today, we’ll talk about the history of the handshake, its modern application, and other physical greetings we use.

 Handshakes & Body Language